Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ```

-An intrinisically scalable layout using CSS grids, responsive block scoped typography and an orientation based design behavior separated along `portrait` & `landscape` css to adapt according to the new landscape of the web.
-It's total friggin' awesome!
+Welcome to intrinisically scalable layouts using CSS grids, responsive blockscoped typography and an orientation based design behavior separated along `portrait` & `landscape` css to gracefully adapt according to the new landscape of the web.

-We will break down the Toucaan reset for more explanations in the next chapter.
+We will refactor the above shown reset with more explanatory notes in the future chapters.
+Onwards to typesetting and more CSS grids in the next chapter!

-I have updated the repository with this article and code on [Toucaan](https://github.com/bookiza/toucaan).
-Everything that is checked-in is also experimental so feel free to question, star, jump-in or offer sage advice.
-Or better still, contribute to Toucaan if you can!
+I have updated the [Toucaan](https://github.com/bookiza/toucaan) repository with this article and the latest code.
+Please note that everything on this repo is currently experimental in nature, so feel free to question, star, jump-in or offer sage advice.
+Contributions to Toucaan are also super welcome. _Toko, toko!_

-_Toko, toko!_

 ---

 Written by: Marvin Danig, CEO & Cofounder of Bubblin Superbooks.
 Follow me on [Twitter](https://twitter.com/marvindanig) or [Github](https://github.com/marvindanig) perhaps?

-Edited by [Sonica Arora](https://bubblin.io/sonica) for accuracies.
+Super thankful to Sonica Arora, Satyendra Sharma and Abigail Rennemeyer for the edits and helping me check the code for accuracies.

 **P.S.:** It is likely that some of you viewed this article on your desktop or mobile.
 If you did that, I recommend you bookmarking us for the iPad next time! :-)